 - Where can I find the Indiana Hunting & Trapping Guide?

-The most recent edition of the Indiana Hunting and Trapping Guide may be found here.
-You may also request one be sent to you by mail by calling DNR’s Customer Service Center at 317-232-4200 or toll-free at 877-463-6367.
+The most recent edition of the Indiana Hunting and Trapping Guide can be viewed online.
+Printed copies are available at DNR property offices.
+You may also request one be mailed to you by calling DNR’s Customer Service Center at 317-232-4200 or toll-free at 877-463-6367.
+New editions of the guide appear in middle August.

 - How can I subscribe to Outdoor Indiana magazine?